Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 - `--file`: Path to the csv.gz file (required).
 - `--skiprows`: Number of rows to skip at the start of the file (default: 0).
-- `--nrows`: Number of rows to read from the file (default: 1000).
+- `--nrows`: Number of rows to read from the file (default: Read all rows in the data).
 - `--filter_text`: Text to filter the rows (case-insensitive).
-If empty, no filtering is applied (default: no filter).
+If empty, no filtering is applied (default: No filter).

 For example, to filter rows containing the text "Biden", starting from row 0 and reading 100000 rows: